kamelikurki/twitter-chirpp/README.md

 To use the twitter API, a registration at https://developer.twitter.com/ is needed.
 After being accepted to the twitter developer program the Bearer Token this twitter-listener needs for authenticating with the API will be available.

+## Dependencies

+The listener is using [CURL](https://curl.se/) to manage the connections to the twitter API endpoints.
+Installation instructions can be found here: https://curl.se/docs/install.html .

+## Building the library on linux

+### Cmake

+The project has Cmake files included and can be built using them.

+### VS Code

+The project has also VS code settings files included

+## Building on Windows or OSX

+These options haven't been tested but Cmake should work on them as well.

 ## Create a new instance of the listener